Anti-Money Laundering

 LSM Resources

-The Law Society has prepared a series of detailed worksheets and some more simplified checklists, annotated to the new rules, which will assist you in determining how the rules apply to each file.
-Once you are comfortable with the amended rules, you may want to develop your own checklists.
-We recommend, however, that you use a checklist on every file so that you can satisfy the Law Society auditors that you have complied with the rules.
-Rule 5-56 and 5-131 have always provided that the failure to comply with any of the rules without reasonable excuse may constitute professional misconduct.
-However, all Canadian law societies have made a commitment to audit and vigorously enforce compliance with the anti-money laundering rules.
+You may want to develop your own checklists for your firm.
+We recommend that you use a checklist on every file so that you can satisfy the Law Society auditors that you have complied with the rules.
+Failure to comply with any of the rules without reasonable excuse may constitute professional misconduct.

 On some files, you may only need to identify the client; on other files verification is required.
 Some client matters may be exempt from verification or identification requirements.
 Similarly, on some matters you may accept cash and on other matters you may not.
 You can download the worksheet(s) which apply to your client matter and proceed step-by-step through the process.